aneesha/topicmodeling4qualitativeanalysis/README.md

 Slides: https://goo.gl/XoZusf

-LDA.r contains code to perform Latent Dirichlet Allocation using the Topicmodels package.
+LDA.Rmd contains code to perform Latent Dirichlet Allocation using the Topicmodels package.

-NMF.r contains code to use Non Negative Matrix Factorization using the NMF package.
+NMF.Rmd contains code to use Non Negative Matrix Factorization using the NMF package.

 KwicRTopics.r contains code to load a dev version of the experimental topic model browser that incorporates keywords in context functionality as an R HTMLWidget.
 The KwicRTopics github repo: https://github.com/aneesha/kwicRtopics